Medal of Distinguished Service

 The Medal of Distinguished Service (עיטור המופת) is an Israeli military decoration.
-The Medal of Distinguished Service is the third most important medal given by the IDF Chief of General Staff following an act that is done with courage and worthy of exemplary service.
+The Medal of Distinguished Service is the third most important medal given by the IDF Chief of General Staff for an act that is done with courage and worthy of exemplary service.

 Overview

 The medal was instituted in 1970 by act of law in the Knesset and could also be awarded for actions performed before 1970.
 This medal is the only one of the three medals awarded by the State of Israel for exemplary conduct that can be granted for actions outside the battlefield.
 It consists of a blue ribbon bearing a metal circle with a sword in its center alongside wheat, two symbols that were used by the fighting organizations of Jewish communities before the country was founded in 1948.
 They represent the work of the pioneers and their defense of the homeland.

 To date, 601 medals have been awarded, the latest in 2015.
 Five recipients have been awarded the medal twice.
 One unit, the reconnaissance battalion of the Givati Brigade was awarded the medal in 2005.